Hit and Run Accidents in Washington, DC

 Is It a Crime to Leave the Scene of an Accident in Washington, DC?

 Yes.
-There are two crimes for which the offender can be charged after leaving the scene of an accident in Washington, DC.
-If the offender caused damage to your vehicle and then fled the scene, they can be charged with “leaving after colliding, property damage,” which has a penalty of up to 90 days in jail and a $500 fine.
-If the hit and run accident caused an injury, then the individual would be charged with “leaving after colliding, personal injury,” which carries a penalty of up to 180 days in jail and a $1,000 fine.
+If the offender leaves the scene after causing property damage, they can be charged under DC Code § 50–2201.05c with “leaving after colliding, property damage,” which carries up to 30 days in jail and a fine set under DC law.
+If the hit and run involves an injury, they may be charged under the same statute with “leaving after colliding, personal injury,” which carries up to 180 days in jail and a higher fine under DC law.

 If you were involved in a hit and run, call the DC hit and run accident lawyers of Regan Zambri Long today.
-Sal Zambri and his team will fight for your rights.
+Sal Zambri and his team will support you.

 What Compensation is Available Following a Hit and Run Accident in DC?